manami-project/anime-offline-database/README.md

 + **2018:** 1

 ## Structure
 This repository contains various JSON files.
-The database file itself as well as one file containing IDs of dead entries for some meta data providers to support the automated process.
+The dataset file itself as well as one file containing IDs of dead entries for some meta data providers to support the automated process.

 ### anime-offline-database-minified.json